utshomax/postman-docs/src/pages/docs/administration/team-merge.md

 * [Export all data](/docs/getting-started/importing-and-exporting-data/#exporting-postman-data) at once with a [JSON data dump](/docs/getting-started/importing-and-exporting-data/#exporting-data-dumps).
 * The appointed Admin can then [re-import into the new team](/docs/getting-started/importing-and-exporting-data/#importing-data-into-postman).
     * All collections included in the data dump will be imported into your selected workspace.
-* When your new team is ready for team members to join, the Admin on the new team can send invitations to all other team members.
+* When your new team is ready for users to join, the Admin on the new team can send invitations to all other users on the team.
 The invite link will prompt them to join the new team.
 Once they've joined the new team, you can [remove them from the original team](/docs/administration/managing-your-team/managing-your-team/#removing-team-members).
 * At this point, you can [re-share and organize collections into team workspaces](/docs/collaborating-in-postman/working-with-your-team/collaborating-in-team-workspaces/#moving-elements-to-team-workspaces).
-* Once the last team member from your earlier team has migrated to your new one, the original team will be deleted along with all of the data within it.
+* Once the last user from your earlier team has migrated to your new one, the original team will be deleted along with all of the data within it.
 You can then begin [collaborating](/docs/collaborating-in-postman/working-with-your-team/collaboration-overview/) in your new team.
 To learn more about collaborating in Postman, watch [Working with your team in Postman](https://youtu.be/5lscUV-Exac).

 ### Performing distributed migration

-* Your team members need to [export](/docs/getting-started/importing-and-exporting-data/#exporting-postman-data) their Postman data prior to moving to your new team.
+* Users on your team need to [export](/docs/getting-started/importing-and-exporting-data/#exporting-postman-data) their Postman data prior to moving to your new team.
 You can use this as an opportunity to clean up and reorganize your workspaces.
-* Team members can [leave the earlier team](/docs/collaborating-in-postman/working-with-your-team/collaboration-overview/#leaving-a-team) and [join your new team](/docs/collaborating-in-postman/working-with-your-team/collaboration-overview/#joining-a-team).
+* Users can [leave the earlier team](/docs/collaborating-in-postman/working-with-your-team/collaboration-overview/#leaving-a-team) and [join your new team](/docs/collaborating-in-postman/working-with-your-team/collaboration-overview/#joining-a-team).
 They can then re-import Postman data into their respective team workspaces, creating new workspaces where necessary.
     * By default, the person who imports a collection or environment is automatically assigned the Editor role (learn more about [roles](/docs/collaborating-in-postman/roles-and-permissions/)).
 Everyone else on the team will be assigned as a Viewer.
-* Once the last team member from your earlier team has migrated to your new one, the original team will be deleted along with all of the data within it.
+* Once the last user from your earlier team has migrated to your new one, the original team will be deleted along with all of the data within it.
 You can then begin [collaborating](/docs/collaborating-in-postman/working-with-your-team/collaboration-overview/) in your new team.
 To learn more about collaborating in Postman, watch [Working with your team in Postman](https://youtu.be/5lscUV-Exac).
     * If you change your team email to a non-company domain email (for example, Gmail or Yahoo), your original team will continue indefinitely.
 You can keep a personal account with your current data and use a work email for a work account.
 Keeping both accounts in use can help when you migrate data.
     * Keep in mind items that will need to be recreated (such as monitors and mocks).